CHITCHAT

 Key Constraints

-• Early-stage ambiguity
+• Early-stage ambiguity with limited validated user data.

-• Fast iteration cycles
+• Fast iteration cycles requiring design at pace.

-• Shared mobile codebase
+• Shared mobile codebase demanding cross-platform consistency.

 Approach

-Created consistent interaction patterns that worked efficiently across platforms.
+2. Design for a Shared Codebase — Created consistent interaction patterns that worked efficiently across iOS and Android without duplication.

-Key Decisions
+Key Product Decisions

-• Prioritized clarity in core transactional flows
+• Prioritised clarity in core transactional flows over feature breadth.

 • Designed brand assets to reinforce product trust and credibility